The following lesson was made for Yael Rice’s Fall 2020 digital art history course at Amherst College, September 18th, 2020.

 For the sake of simplicity, I’ve drastically trimmed the number of variables for each of these transactions.
 This means some complexities that are represented in the Knoedler data, like transactions of multiple objects, as well as joint purchases by Knoedler and another dealer, are flattened here.

-nyc_knoedler.csv into the window where it says “Load .csv or spreadsheet”.
+nyc_knoedler.csv file that you donwloaded to your computer, and drag it into the window where it says “Load .csv or spreadsheet”.
 You should see text fill the box.
-Click load.
+Click the “Load” button below.

 The data view shows the fields (i.e. columns) from our spreadsheet, and also shows what type of variable Palladio has guessed our data are supposed to be.
 We’ve got a few text fields here, as well as date fields, and a coordinates field.